staofr/DumbDrop/README.md

 A stupidly simple file upload application that provides a clean, modern interface for dragging and dropping files.
 Built with Node.js and vanilla JavaScript.

-No Auth, no storage, no nothing.
+No auth, no storage, no nothing.
 Just a simple file uploader to drop dumb files into a dumb folder.

 ## Features